Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Method

 \subsubsection{Feature Fusion}

-Before feeding the inputs into the temporal modeling network, early feature fusion is performed to jointly encode different features including sailing durations, vessel count in destination port, and static features of vessels and segments within each time window.
-Early feature fusion is necessary for the extraction of cross features between sailing durations and other dynamic or static features, which can explain for the variation of sailing durations.
+Before feeding the input into the temporal modeling network, early feature fusion is performed to jointly encode different features including sailing durations, vessel counts in destination port, static features of vessels, segment features and time window identifiers within each time window.
+Early feature fusion is necessary for the extraction of cross features between sailing durations and other dynamic or static features, which can help explain variations in sailing durations.

-Concretely, let $\mathbf{\xi}_{t}^{(ij)}$ obtained from Section~\ref{sec:input_representation} denote the input vector in time window $t$ for segment $p_i \rightarrow p_j$.
-One-layer linear transformation is used to obtain the feature fusion representation:
+Concretely, let $\mathbf{\xi}_{t}^{(ij)}$ obtained from Section~\ref{sec:input_representation} denote the input vector in time window $t$ for segment $p^{(i)} \rightarrow p^{(j)}$.
+The one-layer linear transformation is used to obtain the feature fusion representation: